ttulttul/ComfyUI-FlowMatching-Upscaler/docs/LEARNINGS.md

   make ultra-high resolutions practical we need an automatic fallback (e.g. tiling or attention chunking) when `comfy.model_management` reports insufficient VRAM.
-- Throttling the reported free VRAM (and optionally forcing LOW_VRAM streaming) nudges ComfyUI’s attention kernels into smaller chunks, letting the stage keep global conditioning intact while stretching sampling time to fit tight memory budgets.
+- Throttling the reported free VRAM (and temporarily forcing LOW_VRAM streaming) nudges ComfyUI’s attention kernels into smaller chunks; wiring this in as an automatic fallback keeps the full-scene conditioning intact while stretching sampling time to fit tight memory budgets.